George Scrimshaw (Patron)

 Edward Mactier Ferguson

 Mac has a long history of community service.
 Firstly as Chair of Pitcairn Crescent Kindergarten followed by Waimairi P T A. During this time he was also involved in the Jaycee movement which saw many local and national projects completed.
-One of his highlights would have been the 1974 Commonwealth Games where he headed the group responsible for reception and recreation in the Games Village.
-His Jaycee involvement resulted in being awarded a Life Membership of the International movement.
-His membership of the Christchurch Football Club renewed his friendship with Tom George and his subsequent involvement meant he served in all facets of the Clubs structure from Junior Boys’ division to managing many teams and many years as Vice President.
+One of his highlights would have been the 1974 Commonwealth Games where he was responsible for reception and recreation in the Games Village.
+His Jaycee involvement resulted in being awarded a Life Membership of Jaycee International.
+His membership of the Christchurch Football Club renewed his friendship with Tom George.
+His subsequent involvement meant he served in all facets of the Clubs structure from Junior Boys’ division to managing many teams and many years as Vice President.
 At present he is a Trustee of the Clubs Foundation Fund.
 Mac is married with 3 Children and 11 Grandchildren.

 Valerie Elder (Life Member)